jessepav/lacygoill-wiki-backup/find.md

        So,  it  seems that  an  expression  is  solely  comprised of  tests  and operators.
-       And  tests can  have side-effects,  in which  case they're  named actions (special type of tests).
+       And  tests can  have side effects,  in which  case they're  named actions (special type of tests).

        Update: This section is partially wrong.